 In 2017, there was a study of 19 patients with advanced epithelioid mesothelioma.
 Their cancer hadn’t spread to nearby lymph nodes.
 They were all in stage 3 or 4 pleural mesothelioma.
 The median survival time for this diagnosis is 16 and 12 months respectively.
 But these 19 patients received pleurectomy with decortication surgery to remove their tumors.
 The overall survival of this group was 7.3 years, about 7 times the average survival time.

-This type of mesothelioma is the least common.
+Sarcomatoid mesothelioma is the least common.
 It’s also the most difficult to treat.
-It often looks like other types of cancer under the microscope, making it hard to diagnose.
+It often looks like other types of cancer under the microscope, making it difficult to diagnose.

 Cell Description and Behavior: